 Program Expectations

-All participants will receive a copy of Spaces of Creative Resistance: Social Change Projects in Twenty-First-Century East Asia in advance.
-To get the most out of the session, we recommend reading the Introduction and Foreword, plus at least two chapters and the teaching appendix.
+All participants received a copy of Spaces of Creative Resistance: Social Change Projects in Twenty-First-Century East Asia in advance.
+To get the most out of the session, we recommended reading the Introduction and Foreword, plus at least two chapters and the teaching appendix.

 Program leader